top of page

 Solution

-After researching, interviewing college students we decided to focus on grocery shoppers who want to cook or try new foods in a flexible, informed manner by providing an app that allows them to easily explore and save new recipes and ingredients.
-This will help shoppers explore the store in person while learning about ingredients, recipes, and cooking tips.
+Based on our research and interviews with college students, we chose to focus on grocery shoppers who want to cook or try new foods in a flexible, informed way.
+Our app enables users to easily explore and save recipes and ingredients, helping them discover new options in-store while learning about ingredients, recipes, and cooking tips.

 Screenshot 2023-04-18 at 3.46.52 PM.png